nw-rs/rustworks/README.md

 ## ⚙️ Components ⚙️

 RustWorks is composed of several components which are listed here:
-- [rcas](https://github.com/nw-rs/rcas) Open source computer algebra system
+- [rcas](https://github.com/nw-rs/rcas) - Open source computer algebra system
-- [board-support](https://github.com/nw-rs/board-support) Files for compatibility with NumWorks n0110 hardware
+- [board-support](https://github.com/nw-rs/board-support) - Files for compatibility with NumWorks n0110 hardware
-- [bootloader](https://github.com/nw-rs/bootloader) It's job is to bring the OS up and running
+- [bootloader](https://github.com/nw-rs/bootloader) - It's job is to bring the OS up and running
+- [flash_algo](https://github.com/nw-rs/flash-algo) - This is used to flash the firmware to the calculator
+- [os](https://github.com/nw-rs/os) - The RustWorks operating system itself

 ## ⚖️ Licensing ⚖️